andrewsoltisz/SPACE---Spatial-Pattern-Analysis-using-Closest-Events/README.md

 Publication: This tool is described in more detail in [reference TBA]

-Extras: Additional code can be found at https://www.mathworks.com/matlabcentral/fileexchange/129464-space-spatial-pattern-analysis-using-closest-events
+Extras: SPACE code can also be found at https://www.mathworks.com/matlabcentral/fileexchange/129464-space-spatial-pattern-analysis-using-closest-events